> Louis Killen > Songs > One May Morning

 And her buckles they shone like silver.

-She had a dark and roving eye
+She had a dark and rolling eye

 And her hair hung over her shoulder.